gXLg/dmitry-launcher/README.md

 ## Customization
 You can customize the server settings by going to the `<launcher>/servers/<server name>/` folder.
 You can add new mods, customize the `server.properties` file and so on.
 By standard, the server is run in "offline mode", which means, anybody can join under any username.
 If you make your server public, you might wanna add a login mod.

+# Uninstalling
+Since the launcher is a standalone binary, it doesn't install any executables on your computer.
+If you wish to delete Dmitry Launcher, just delete the downloaded `Launcher.jar` file.
+If you also want to completely remove all Minecraft data, just remove the launcher folder.

 # Building
 If you want to modify the launcher, the source code is available in `Launcher.java`.
 You can then build it using `build.bat` on Windows or `build.sh` on Unix.